-With a respectful nod to the temples of old, templo espouses a liberating sense of simplicity.
+With a respectful nod to the temples of old, templo espouses a refreshing sense of simplicity.
 A menu comprising nine dishes, a wine list (unwritten) of perhaps half a dozen, and floor space for no more than twenty.

 What can be more liberating than leaving your meal selection up to the chef?
-A fixed agenda has its appeal, yet it has no place for us on a gloriously sunny, summer’s day, where lifting a glass of Spanish red is the intended limit of our exertions!
+A fixed agenda has its appeal, yet it has no place for us on a gloriously sunny, summer’s day, where lifting a glass of Spanish red is the intended limit of our exertions.

 Selecting our first wine for the day wasn’t difficult by any means, yet for those who prefer a concrete list of options in their hands (and for the introverts of the world) it jarred.
 There’s no written wine list either at the table or on the blackboard, meaning you will need to talk it through with the wait staff.

 In saying that, their knowledge of the well-crafted range of wines was superb, with some excellent suggestions in matching the wines to the various dishes on the Chef’s Menu.
-Some may prefer this more fluid, conversational approach, yet for those left-brainers amongst us I’d recommend trying to fit a brief summary on the blackboard to give an indication of both what is on offer, and what would be an ideal match for each of the dishes.
+Some may prefer this more fluid, conversational approach, yet for those left-brainers among us we recommend trying to fit a brief summary on the blackboard to give an indication of both what is on offer, and what would be an ideal match for each of the dishes.

 The food.
 Where to start?

-I’ve said it before regarding RIN, that a simple thing done well is a thing of great beauty, and that phrase applies to templo to its fullest.
+We’ve said it before regarding RIN, that a simple thing done well is a thing of great beauty, and that phrase applies to templo to its fullest.